jonboulle/nstack-docs/quick_start/workflow_power.rst

   demo.numChars : Text -> Integer
   irisworkflow.speciesLength : (Double, Double, Double, Double) -> Integer

-Note that the input type of the workflow is the input type of ``irisclassify.predict``, and the output type is the output type of ``demo.numChars``.
-Like other functions, this must be connected to a source and a sink to make it `fully composed` so it can be started:
+As we would expect, the input type of the workflow is the input type of ``irisclassify.predict``, and the output type is the output type of ``demo.numChars``.
+Like other functions, this must be connected to a source and a sink to make it `fully composed` -- and thus something that can be started with the ``start`` command:

 .. code :: bash